Formannskapsdistrikt: History

 The introduction of self government in rural districts was a major political change.
-The Norwegian farm culture (bondekultur) that emerged came to serve as a symbol of nationalistic resistance to the forced union with Sweden.
+The Norwegian peasant culture that emerged came to serve as a symbol of nationalist resistance to the forced union with Sweden.
 The legislation of 1837 gave both the towns and the rural areas the same institutions: a minor change for the town, but a major advance for the rural communities.
 The significance of this legislation is hailed by a nationalistic historian, Ernst Sars: